Richard Wagner: In exile: Switzerland (1849–1858)

 I shall never write an Opera more.
 As I have no wish to invent an arbitrary title for my works, I will call them Dramas ...

 I propose to produce my myth in three complete dramas, preceded by a lengthy Prelude (Vorspiel)....

 At a specially-appointed Festival, I propose, some future time, to produce those three Dramas with their Prelude, in the course of three days and a fore-evening [emphasis in original].

 Wagner began composing the music for Das Rheingold between November 1853 and September 1854, following it immediately with Die Walküre (written between June 1854 and March 1856).
 He began work on the third Ring drama, which he now called simply Siegfried, probably in September 1856, but by June 1857 he had completed only the first two acts.
 He decided to put the work aside to concentrate on a new idea: Tristan und Isolde, based on the Arthurian love story Tristan and Iseult.

 One source of inspiration for Tristan und Isolde was the philosophy of Arthur Schopenhauer, notably his The World as Will and Representation, to which Wagner had been introduced in 1854 by his poet friend Georg Herwegh.
 Wagner later called this the most important event of his life.
-His personal circumstances certainly made him an easy convert to what he understood to be Schopenhauer's philosophy, a deeply pessimistic view of the human condition.
+His personal circumstances certainly made him an easy convert to what he understood to be Schopenhauer's philosophy, sometimes categorised as "philosophical pessimism".
 He remained an adherent of Schopenhauer for the rest of his life.

-One of Schopenhauer's doctrines was that music held a supreme role in the arts as a direct expression of the world's essence, namely, blind, impulsive will.
-This doctrine contradicted Wagner's view, expressed in "Opera and Drama", that the music in opera had to be subservient to the drama.
+One of Schopenhauer's key doctrines was that music is supreme among the arts as a direct expression of the world's essence, which he described as a blind and impulsive will.
+This view challenged Wagner's position at the time, as expressed in "Opera and Drama," where he criticized the traditional operatic hierarchy that prioritized music over drama and advocated the organic unification of the arts—music, poetry, and gesture (expressive stage action)—as equal partners serving a cohesive whole.
 Wagner scholars have argued that Schopenhauer's influence caused Wagner to assign a more commanding role to music in his later operas, including the latter half of the Ring cycle, which he had yet to compose.
 Aspects of Schopenhauerian doctrine found their way into Wagner's subsequent libretti.